Sudo-Ivan/dockerized-game-servers/docs/src/content/docs/servers/starbound.md

 | --- | --- | --- |
 | 21025 | TCP | Game port (STARBOUND_PORT).
 Also used as steamPort in the generated config |

 rconPort 21026 is written into the generated config bound to 127.0.0.1 only, and it is not published by compose.
-Map it yourself and change rconBindAddress in dockerized/starbound_server.config if you want remote RCON.
+Map it yourself and change rconBindAddress in starbound_server.config if you want remote RCON.

 ## Settings